eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

     === Light Level <light-level>

-    The unavailability of a LUX-meter meant we had to get creative and use a webcam to approximate the light level readings.
+    The unavailability of a LUX meter meant we had to get creative and use a webcam to approximate the light level readings.
 This means that the data is only meaningful when compared to the first measurement.
-We used the library opencv to interface with the USB webcam beacuse it is better supported compared to picamera2.
+We used the library OpenCV to interface with the USB webcam because it is better supported compared to picamera2.

-    An minimal example of the scripts we used is the following:
+    A minimal example of the scripts we used is the following:

     ```python
 import cv2